← Back to blog

 Here's a practical roadmap:

-- Choose DWT-ready software: Select skip hire software with digital waste tracking integration built in
+2. Choose DWT-ready software: Select skip hire software that captures structured waste records and has a clear integration plan

 The Bottom Line